RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Real-Time VR & BR Customizer in WFC Mode Select.md

 Select/hover the VS button to customize VR, select/hover the Battle button to customize BR.

 Press D-Pad Left/Right to increase/decrease VR/BR by 1, hold it for quick change.
-Hold Minus/C/X/Z while increasing/decreasing to do it by 100 instead.
+Hold Minus/C/X/ZR/Z while increasing/decreasing to do it by 100 instead.
 That way, you can easily customize it to any value you want.

 The customized VR/BR will be saved to the license/savegame instantly, and will applied on the next race/battle.
 Note that this code will NOT make you ALWAYS have that VR/BR, but rather customize it for the next race/battle before you join the lobby.

 It is capped to minimum of 1 VR/BR and maximum of 9999 VR/BR.
-Modify source to change cap.

 <details>
 <summary>NTSC-U</summary>